-The program has evolved since its inception in the mid-1990s, and most recently was relaunched in 2008 with issuance of key fobs and newly design POS scan-cards to some 10 million members.
+The loyalty program has evolved and been updated since its inception in the mid-1990s, and most recently was relaunched in 2008 with issuance of key fobs and newly design POS scan-cards to some 10 million members.
 The loyalty cards not only track customer preferences and promote new purchases, a new test program even sponsors participation in a ride-sharing program to Tesco and other stores in North London.

 “Fans and critics alike cite the advanced data collection, customer loyalty software and marketing techniques of Tesco’s Clubcard loyalty program as the reason for their competitive edge,” raves a recent HubPages article.”